-Minge, a Democrat, was the representative for Minnesota’s 2nd congressional district from 1993 to 2000.
+Minge was the representative for Minnesota’s 2nd congressional district and was a Democrat.
+He served from 1993 to 2000.

 Minge is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2000 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Minge sponsored and cosponsored.
 See full analysis methodology.

 Minge was the primary sponsor of 2 bills that were enacted:

 - H.R.
 2484 (106th): To provide that land which is owned by the Lower Sioux Indian Community in the State of Minnesota but which is not held in trust by the ...

 - H.R.
 614 (104th): To direct the Secretary of the Interior to convey to the State of Minnesota the New London National Fish Hatchery production facility.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).